-Each school must create a profile and establish a contact person—usually an English teacher.
+Each school has to appoint a teacher-coordinator who is responsible for filling in and submitting the registration form.
 After the registration and during the preparation period, various creative writing lessons and past topics will be available for download from the website.

 Under the supervision of a teacher, students are given one hour to respond to a grade-specific topic.
 They may not use any dictionaries, textbooks, or other materials when writing.
 It’s the ideas that matter, not the grammar!

-Essays are judged regionally, with the best progressing to the national level.
+Works are judged by judging panels, with the best progressing to the national level.
 The finalists are then narrowed down, with prizes awarded to the top three essays per grade level, as well as some additional prizes provided by outside partners.
 These are presented at a final awards ceremony.

-BCWC judges can be teachers, writers, specialists, and native English speakers.
+BCWC judges can be teachers, writers, professionals in different spheres, and native English speakers.

 For questions regarding the Bulgarian Creative Writing Competition, please feel free to email us at firstname.lastname@example.org.